 - Bake the puffs for 10 minutes.
 Then, reduce the oven temperature to 350° F. (Do not open the door.)
 Bake the puffs for another 15 to 20 minutes, until they're lightly browned on top and the tops feel sturdy.

 - Turn off the oven and partly open the door.
-Leave the sheet of puffs inside and let them cool on the oven rack for 30 minutes.
-(This helps keep them crisp.)
+Leave the sheet of puffs inside and let them cool on the oven rack for 20 minutes.
+(This helps prevent deflating and keeps them crisp.)

 - Serve them warm if possible!
 If you are planning to fill them, allow them to cool before piping in filling or splitting them open to fill.